FAQs

 • You need assistance satisfying Single Bed Certification requirements.

-• You want the PCL psychiatrist to review written records or assist with behavioral care plans
+• You want the PCL psychiatrist to review written records or assist with behavioral care plans.

 Callers will be offered the option to transfer to the Partnership Access Line for child and adolescent psychiatry questions, or to the Perinatal PCL line for perinatal psychiatry questions.